 Why conversations matter

-At a time of immense pressure on both the health and care system and on individuals – and when everything is changing so fast – how are you finding space to think or to download your leadership experiences?
-Good peer or managerial support to process extraordinary shared experiences can create a sense of camaraderie and of being ‘in it together’.
-This can help individuals and teams move through, and beyond, the current Covid-19 context in good physical and mental health.
-In these challenging, frightening and unprecedented times, the need for leaders and managers to connect with colleagues and create a sense of cohesion is especially important.
+At a time of immense pressure on both the health and care system and on individuals, how are you finding space to think or to download your leadership experiences?
+Good peer or managerial support to process shared experiences can create a sense of camaraderie and of being ‘in it together’.
+This can help individuals and teams move through, and beyond, the current context in good physical and mental health.
+In challenging times, the need for leaders and managers to connect with colleagues and create a sense of cohesion is especially important.
 So how can we use peer support structures to find the space to think?

 Coaching can help us to find this space: coach and coachee work together in a journey of discovery about ‘what could be’.
 Neither assumes they know best, but both are committed to questioning and learning.
 These conversations do not need to be long to be useful.